 How Digital Phenotyping Reads Your Mind

-AI depression detection doesn’t require you to tell your phone anything.
+AI depression detection doesn’t require you to confess anything.
 It watches how you behave.
 Your typing slows.
-Your pauses lengthen.
+Pauses lengthen.
 Autocorrect catches more mistakes.
 You scroll social media passively for hours but post nothing.
-Your sleep fragments.
-Your routine dissolves.
-Your step count drops by half.
+Sleep fragments.
+Routine dissolves.
+Step count halves.

-Individually, these data points mean nothing.
+Individually, these mean nothing.
 A bad week.
 Seasonal changes.
 Normal human variation.
-But machine learning models trained on thousands of depression cases can recognise the pattern.
+But machine learning models trained on thousands of depression cases recognise the pattern.
 The digital signature of mental health decline.

-Fitbit Premium tracks sleep cycles and heart rate variability to calculate a daily Stress Management Score.
-Apple Watch monitors movement patterns and sleep quality.
-Apps like Ginger, now part of Headspace Health, combine passive data collection with on-demand mental health coaching.
+Fitbit Premium tracks sleep and heart rate variability for stress scores.
+Apple Watch monitors movement and sleep quality.
+Apps like Ginger combine passive data collection with mental health coaching.
 The technology varies, but the principle remains consistent: your behaviour betrays your state of mind, and algorithms are learning to read the signs.

 The promise is compelling.
 Catch people before crisis.
 Intervene early.
 Save lives.
-It’s compassionate in theory, even elegant in execution.
-The question is what happens when that theory meets commercial reality.
+Compassionate in theory, even elegant in execution.
+The question is what happens when theory meets commercial reality.

 The Consent You Didn’t Give

-Most people who install a fitness app think they’re tracking their steps.
+Most people installing a fitness app think they’re tracking steps.
 They don’t realise they’ve handed over a psychological profile.
-Terms of service are deliberately opaque, written by lawyers to maximise data collection whilst minimising legal liability.
-You scroll to the bottom, tick the box, and move on.
+Terms of service are deliberately opaque, written to maximise data collection whilst minimising legal liability.
+You scroll to the bottom, tick the box, move on.
 What you’ve agreed to is buried in twelve thousand words of legal prose.

-In the UK, health data receives special protection under GDPR and the Data Protection Act 2018.
+UK health data receives special protection under GDPR.
 Explicit consent is required.
-Users have rights to access, portability, and erasure.
-But enforcement is inconsistent, and most wellness apps operate in regulatory grey zones by avoiding explicit medical claims.
-They market themselves as “wellness” tools rather than medical devices, sidestepping FDA oversight in the US and clinical validation requirements in the UK.
+But enforcement is inconsistent, and most wellness apps operate in regulatory grey zones by marketing as “wellness tools” rather than medical devices, sidestepping clinical validation requirements.

-The result is a system where legal consent exists but informed consent does not.
-You thought you were tracking your heart rate.
+The result: legal consent exists but informed consent does not.
+You thought you were tracking heart rate.
 You didn’t know you were teaching an algorithm to detect your vulnerability.
 And even if you did consent initially, can you truly consent to surveillance of your most vulnerable moments?
 When the algorithm knows you’re depressed before you do, it has power over you that you haven’t consciously granted.

-This isn’t hypothetical anxiety about future risks.
-The infrastructure already exists.
-What remains uncertain is how it will be used, and who will benefit from the knowledge.
+This infrastructure already exists.
+What remains uncertain is how it will be used, and who will benefit.

-The technology can detect patterns, but it cannot understand context.
-Your sleep disrupted for three weeks: depression, or a newborn baby?
-Social withdrawal: mental health crisis, or finally setting healthy boundaries?
-Typing slower than usual: emotional distress, or a new phone with a different keyboard layout?
+The technology detects patterns but cannot understand context.
+Sleep disrupted for three weeks: depression, or newborn baby?
+Social withdrawal: crisis, or healthy boundaries?
+Typing slower: distress, or new phone keyboard?

 False positives medicalise normal human variation.
-Someone going through ordinary life stress receives a notification suggesting mental health intervention, creating anxiety where none existed.
-The algorithm detects a pattern that matches depression in its training data, but it has no way to understand whether that pattern represents genuine distress or simply the messy texture of being human.
+Someone experiencing ordinary stress receives intervention suggestions, creating anxiety where none existed.
+The algorithm matches patterns in training data but cannot understand whether that pattern represents genuine distress or simply being human.

 False negatives are worse.
-A missed crisis is a life-and-death failure.
-Someone experiencing genuine mental health decline might receive no alert because their pattern doesn’t match the training data, or because they’ve learned to mask their symptoms in ways the algorithm can’t detect.
+Missed crisis is life-and-death failure.
+Someone experiencing genuine decline receives no alert because their pattern doesn’t match training data, or they’ve learned to mask symptoms the algorithm can’t detect.
 The system optimises for patterns it’s seen before.
 Anything outside that distribution becomes invisible.

 The system can detect, but it cannot understand.
 That gap between recognition and comprehension is where people fall through.